ssblackbirdss/my-docker-setup/README.md

 To transcribe an audio file:

-1. Place your audio file (e.g., `example.mp3`) into the `whisper/audio/` directory.
+1. Place your audio / video file (e.g., `example.mp3`) into the `whisper/audio/` directory.
 2. You will need to run the transcription script from within the Docker container.
 You can execute commands in the running container:

     ```bash
-    docker-compose -f whisper/docker-compose.yml exec whisper-service python transcribe.py your_audio_file.mp3
+    docker-compose up --build
     ```

-    (Replace `whisper-service` with the actual service name from `whisper/docker-compose.yml` if different, and `your_audio_file.mp3` with your audio file's name.)

-    The transcribed text will be saved in `whisper/audio/transcripts/`.
+    The transcribed text will be saved in `whisper/audio/transcripts/`. and the audio / video will be moved to `whisper/audio/processed`.

 ### WordPress